sologenic/solodex/README.md

 This SDK facilitates developers to integrate SOLO DEX as a signing mechanism on their platforms.

+You need to apply [here](https://typeform.com) to get whitelisted into our service.

 ## Usage

 This SDK works with events.